constellation-daq/Constellation/docs/operator_guide/concepts/autonomy.md

 Waiting for remote conditions to be satisfied can be interrupted by a number of things:

 * The remote satellite the condition depends on is not present or disappeared
-* The remote satellite the condition depends on returns an `ERROR` state
+* The remote satellite the condition depends on returns an {bdg-secondary}`ERROR` state
 * The waiting satellite runs into the timeout for conditional transitions.
 The timeout can be configured using the key `_conditional_transition_timeout` and defaults to 60 seconds.

-In all cases the waiting satellite aborts the pending action and transitions into its `ERROR` state.
+In all cases the waiting satellite aborts the pending action and transitions into its {bdg-secondary}`ERROR` state.